pasangt6721-cpu/Ecommerce-Project/README.md

 day 1: THis day i created the setups like pages components downloading packages and many more

 day 2 : This day I added the local files as i had not learnt a single thing about database created the Navbar, Homepage(banner,categories,trending items, cards), Footer,

+This is the project till now - > pasa673-ecommerce-project.netlify.app